stanford-mast/Parutil/README.md

 - [**Spindle**](https://github.com/stanford-mast/Spindle) and its dependencies

-  Spindle provides the multi-threading support that Paratool uses internally.
+  Spindle provides the multi-threading support that Parutil uses internally.

 - [**Silo**](https://github.com/stanford-mast/Silo) and its dependencies

-  Silo provides NUMA awareness functionality that Paratool uses internally.
+  Silo provides NUMA awareness functionality that Parutil uses internally.

 # Building

-On all platforms, Paratool compiles to a static library.
+On all platforms, Parutil compiles to a static library.

 The Windows build system is based on Visual Studio 2015 Community Edition.
 Compilation is known to work from the graphical interface, but command-line build is also likely possible.